• USD

 St Louis

 St Louis Lager is Botswana's only locally produced lager beer.
-It has been in production for 50 years and is worth a try on a sunset cruise or one of those hot Chobe summer afternoons.
+It has been brewed for decades—perfect on a sunset cruise or a hot Chobe afternoon.

 Can I view animals at night?